elmbridge/curriculum/The Elm Architecture.md

 Either way, the new `model` will be converted to HTML, and any changes will be rendered to the UI by our `view` function.

-Wait, there's only one possible action tracked in our UI — why have a case statement at all?
+Wait, there's only one possible action tracked in our UI — why have a case expression at all?
 This is convention in Elm-land.
 As you build an application, there will be more and more kinds of `messages` to which your `update` function will have to react.
-Consequently, this case statement will get longer and longer to accommodate the new messages.
+Consequently, this case expression will get longer and longer to accommodate the new messages.

 It's worth taking a look at the `Msg` type: